C/C++ client library and toolkit for the

 One nifty feature of the library is that as a consumer you need not be too concerned about what type or size of data the producer provides.
 The program that produces the data may sometimes change, for example from writing 32-bit floating point types to a 64-bit floating point types.
 Also while it produced data for say 10 units before (as an array of 10), now it might report for just 9, or perhaps it now reports for 12.

 The point is that if your consumer application was written to expect ten 32-bit floating floating point values, it can get that even if the producer changed the exact type or element count since you have written your client.
-The library will simply apply the necessaty type conversion automatically, and then truncate, or else pad (with zeroes), the data as necessary to get what you want.
+The library will simply apply the necessary type conversion automatically, and then truncate, or else pad (with zeroes), the data as necessary to get what you want.

 The type conversion can be both widening or narrowing.
-Strings and numerical values can be converted to one another through the expected string representation of numbers and vice versa.
-Boolean true values are treated equivalently to a numerical value of 1 and all non-zero numerical values will convert to boolean true.
+Strings and numerical values can be converted to one another

 And, if you are concerned about the actual type or size (or shape) of the data stored, you have the option to inspect the metadata, and make decisions based on it.
 Otherwise, the library will just take care of giving you the available data in the format you expect.